Diversity

 The Division of Graduate Studies believes:

-• Every graduate student deserves a space in which to experience and express their personal identity, and to pursue their scholarship in good conscience.
+• Every graduate student deserves a space in which to experience and express their personal identity, contribute to knowledge, and pursue their scholarship in good conscience.

 • At its very best, graduate education occurs in a community; a shared place where each individual feels they can belong, participate, and thrive.